Tzahi12345/YoutubeDL-Material/README.md

 To deploy, simply clone the repository, and go into the `youtubedl-material` directory.
 Type `npm install` and all the dependencies will install.
 Then type `cd backend` and again type `npm install` to install the dependencies for the backend.

 Once you do that, you're almost up and running.
-All you need to do is edit the configuration in `youtubedl-material/backend/config`, go back into the `youtubedl-material` directory, and type `ng build --prod`.
+All you need to do is edit the configuration in `youtubedl-material/config`, go back into the `youtubedl-material` directory, and type `ng build --prod`.
 This will build the app, and put the output files in the `youtubedl-material/dist` folder.
 Drag those files into the `public` directory in the `backend` folder.

 The frontend is now complete.
 The backend is much easier.
-Just go into the `backend` folder, and type `nodejs app.js`.
+Just go into the `youtubedl-material` folder, and type `nodejs app.js`.

 Finally, port forward the port specified in the config (defaults to `17442`) and point it to the server's IP address.
 Make sure the port is also allowed through the server's firewall.